aisultanios/YBB-YourBudgetBuddy/README.md

 - Frameworks: `SwiftUI`, `CoreData`, `Combine`, `Push Notifications`, `Charts`
 - API's: `exchangeratesapi.io`

 ## 🔜 Upcoming Features:

-- Calculator for income and expense entries.
+- Calculator: For income and expense entries
-- Copy & duplicate your Budgets and Entries.
+- Copy & Duplicate: Budgets and entries
-- Reoccurring entries.
+- Reoccurring Entries
-- Print your Budgets & Charts.
+- Print Budgets & Charts
-- Export your Budgets and Custom period cashflow statements. (to .xlsx format for Excel spreadsheet software)
+- Export in .xlsx format: For Excel spreadsheet software
-- Export & Import your Budgets from & to other devices that have YBB installed.
+- Export & Import your Budgets from & to other devices that have YBB installed
-- Widgets for quick entries on the go.
+- Widgets: For quick entries on the go & Quick stats overview
-- Cloud Sync: easily accessing the same data on all your iPhones.
+- Cloud Sync: Easily access the same data on all your iPhones
-- Multiple profiles. (for you, your family, your business, etc.)
+- Multiple Profiles: For you, your family, your business, etc.
-- More Languages.
-(Russian, Kazakh, Turkish, German, and French are closest on the list)
+- More Languages: Russian, Kazakh, Turkish, German, and French are closest on the list

 <details>
 <summary>